 At the time we went to Orlando Freddie was six, so we agreed to spend 3 days at Universal Studios and 4 days at Disney World.
 This post is based on our experience with a 6 year old.
-If you are going to Disney check out these top tips on what to pack for Disney World.

 The Blue Man Group

 This was an amazing show, we hadn’t pre-booked tickets and just got them from a stand outside, but it wasn’t cheap.
 So I definitely recommend booking tickets in advance if you can.

 This again was fantastic, there are pirates fighting and flying!
 It really was very good, there is no extra charge for this show.

 Fear Factor Live

 Well, this was absolutely disgusting!
 With contestants eating the most revolting of cocktails (similar to I’m a Celebrity) Freddie absolutely loved it.

 This was definitely worth a watch, it is out on a street and they dance and sing outside a “shop”.
 They get everyone singing and dancing to their very popular music.

 The home of the Simpsons.
 This was ok, however, the ride scared Freddie half to death.
 There were other children of his age there who enjoyed it.
 But it wasn’t for Freddie.
 The characters and the arcade-type games were fun though.